-- Never share your bank account or debit/credit card details or passwords with anyone unless you know and can trust them. - Never email your credit or debit card details to anyone, even the University. - Be wary of ofers of easy money.
+- Never share your bank account or debit/credit card details or passwords with anyone. - · Never email your credit or debit card details to anyone, even the University. - Be wary of ofers of easy money.
 If it sounds too good to be true, then it probably is. - Be observant for communications like ads and emails with bad spelling and grammar. - Don't allow someone that you do not know or trust to transfer money through your bank account.
-If in doubt, end the call. - · If you receive suspicious texts, do not reply or click any links.
+If in doubt, end the call. - If you receive suspicious texts, do not reply or click any links.